 How Do these Skills Frameworks Affect Me?

-Competency Framework and a Personal Development Plan
+Competency Framework and a PDP

 Competency Frameworks are often used when writing and creating Personal Development Plans.
 It is often useful to have a framework for each area of development for an employee (or pool of employees).
 Doing this can bring a significant coherent structure to a Personal Development Plan.
-It enables clear demonstrable targets to be identified that can be usefully evidenced.
+It enables clear, demonstrable targets to be identified that can be usefully evidenced.
 Understanding why these frameworks are important therefore can help you build a better Personal Development Plan.

-How Can a Line Manager Support My Skills Development?
+Line Manager and Skills Development?

 In 2007 a survey of Line Managers was conducted by CIPD.
 The survey concluded that 23% of Line Managers do not take learning and development seriously.
 We suspect a further 50% pay some attention, leaving only a quarter of fully supportive Line Managers.